Doctor of Philosophy in History

 Admission Requirements:

 Must complete a Language Background Form (competency in a foreign language desired, but not required).
-Also must complete a Preferred Fields of Study Form (both Language and PFS forms are available for download on the History Dept website)
+Also must complete a Preferred Fields of Study Form (both Language and PFS forms are available for download on the History Department website)

 Student Opportunities:

 The Department of History has a committee dedicated to Graduate Professional Development.
 History graduate students also organize a weekly colloquium in addition to weekly meetings of the History Graduate Students Association (HGSA).
-The HIST 595 course gives students knowledge and practice for teaching in higher education.

 Career Opportunities: